 Problems with neighbours can make you feel really low.
 Find out where to get help

-Your mental health can really suffer if you’re having problems with neighbours or other people living in your area.
+Your mental health can really suffer if you’re having problems with anti-social behaviour by neighbours or other people living in your area.
 It’s important to know what help you can get.

-These organisations can try different things to deal with antisocial behaviour, like
+These organisations can try different things to deal with this behaviour, like:

 Mental health conditions can make you act in ways that other people don’t understand.
 Your neighbours may complain about your behaviour.
 If this happens, your landlord has to investigate.
 But they also have to take your mental health into account when deciding how to respond to these complaints.